 Figure 4: Propensity to fly for 2018 measured against GDP

 The trendline in Figure 4 shows that as income levels rise, air traffic rises sharply at first, but that this effect diminishes as income levels are higher.
 Analysis shows a difference in propensity to fly between countries that are well-connected with various modes of transport and those that are more isolated and dependent on air travel.

 The level of tourism activity in the country and the presence of direct flight connections to source markets also plays an important role.
 Island nations with small populations and high levels of tourism tend to be the outliers in terms of propensity to fly.
 Countries with large hub airports, with high proportions of transfer traffic as opposed to origin/destination traffic, also post higher propensity to fly figures.

 There are certain trends that can be identified in historic data, which may be used to forecast future developments.
-However, each country has different dynamics and there are many more contributing factors to consider besides those mentioned in this brief article.
+However, each country has different dynamics and there are many more contributing factors (including pandemics) to consider besides those mentioned in this brief article.
 In our upcoming articles, we will be examining some of these factors and the country-specific developments.